milescb/PiWebsite/README.md

 # Home Environement and Plant Monitor

 This repository contains the code used to host [rain.crabdance.com](https://rain.crabdance.com/), a home environment and plant moisture monitoring system.
 The following contains instructions on how to get your own website running!
+If you would like the original instructions I made for hosting on a Raspberry Pi Zero 2w, visit the [info](https://rain.crabdance.com/pages/info.html) page of [rain.crabdance.com](https://rain.crabdance.com/).

 ### Website Main Page